 Entrepreneurship – turning a bright idea into a successful business

-Find out what it takes to be an entrepreneur, and the steps to take when setting up a business.
+Find out what it takes to be an entrepreneur, and the steps for setting up a business.

 We often hear about successful Kiwi entrepreneurs like Sam Morgan, founder of online trading website Trade Me, but what does it really take to turn a bright idea into a successful business venture?

 Find out what makes an entrepreneur, how to generate ideas for a business, and where to go for advice on getting a startup off the ground.

 Gustavia Lui talks about her experience as an entrepreneur – video